AlphaGenes/AlphaPeel/docs/source/usage.rst

 ``-n_thread_loci``, are used for parallelisation of the peeling process.
-``-n_thread_fam`` controls the number of threads to parallelise accross families in a generation, while ``-n_thread_loci`` controls the number of threads to parallelise across loci for each individual.
-Both options can be used together to speed up the analysis, but ``-n_thread_fam`` is more efficient than ``-n_thread_loci`` when the number of loci is small (i.e., less than 3000 per chromosome) and computing resources are limited.
+``-n_thread_fam`` controls the number of threads to parallelise accross families in a generation, while ``-n_thread_loci`` controls the number of threads to parallelise across loci.
+Both options can be used together to speed up the analysis, but ``-n_thread_fam`` is more impactful than ``-n_thread_loci`` when the number of loci is small (i.e., less than 3000 per chromosome) and computing resources are limited.
-While the ``-n_thread_loci`` option might be more useful if number of CPU cores is abundant and the number of loci is large
+The ``-n_thread_loci`` option might be more useful if number of CPU cores is abundant and the number of loci is large
 (e.g., more than 5 cores and 4000 loci).
 You are encouraged to find a combination that works best for your use case.